 What Will the Future of the Cannabis Industry Look Like?

 Without federal guidance on marijuana marketplace law, states must decide how to regulate this new industry on their own.
 The increase in cannabis-friendly legislation has resulted in a new area of litigation that will likely grow in the coming years.
 Colorado’s laws on the matter are still evolving as new questions arise—though it should be noted that SB19-224 explicitly instructs employers that either the FLSA or Colorado’s Labor Peace Act protections apply to all workers in the industry.
 Our legislators clearly intend to extend existing legal regulations to cannabis employers despite the federal line on marijuana sales.

-If you are working in the cannabis industry, and you are not being paid 1½ times your regular hourly rate when working over 40 hours per week, contact our legal team at USA Employment Lawyers for a free consultation today.
+If you are working in the cannabis industry, and you are not being paid 1½ times your regular hourly rate when working over 40 hours per week, contact our legal team at USA Employment Lawyers for a free case evaluation today.
 We can also help with cases of discrimination, sexual harassment, retaliation, and other common labor law questions—no matter your position or industry.

-Free Consultation with USA Employment Lawyers
+Free Case Evaluation with USA Employment Lawyers

 If you believe you are facing discrimination because of your race, color, religion, sex, or national origin, please contact our results-driven employment attorneys at USA Employment Lawyers today.
 We are committed to helping employees and businesses achieve favorable case resolutions in a variety of employment law issues.